gwilku/jscan-docs/dodge/ram.rst

 8) Done: start the car, TPMS should be gone

-RAM DS: After disabling TPMS you need to re-initialize Radio Frequency Hub, which requires vehicle PIN.
-See the steps above.

-RAM DT will not allow a threshold lower than 25 PSI.
+.. note:: RAM DT will not allow a threshold lower than 25 PSI.

 EU Lights Conversion